kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 The rest of this essay will focus on **pairwise preferences** and describe the _design space_ in which they operate.
 We will argue that pairwise methods should not be understood as isolated mechanisms, but as part of a larger _paradigm_ of decision-making involving various interrelated techniques.
-By approaching pairwise methods in this way, it becomes easier to see how the pieces fit together and offer a compelling approach for allocating shared resources.
+By approaching pairwise methods in this way, it becomes easier to see how the pieces combine into a compelling system for allocating shared resources.

 Most of this essay will focus on the use-case of "public goods funding," in which communities come together to fund critical infrastructure, as this is the domain with the most activity and the richest basis for analysis.
 The scope of these methods, however, is much broader.
 Instead of funding public goods, we could just as easily apply these methods to problems as grand as the setting of federal budgets, or as mundane as judging hackathons or [prioritizing chores in a coliving house](https://www.zaratan.world/chorewheel).
-As such getting this right will be an enormous unlock in our ability to coordinate at scale.
+As such, getting this right will be an enormous unlock in our ability to coordinate at scale.

 # II.
 Why Pairwise

 A **pairwise preference** is simply a relative choice between two options: A or B.
-Pairwise preferences can be seen as "atoms" of human subjectivity: the simplest possible distinction, running on the "phenomenological bare metal" of human perception.
+Pairwise preferences are the atoms of human subjectivity: the simplest distinction we can make, running on the "phenomenological bare metal" of perception.

 This simplicity makes them robust (they mean what they say they mean), accessible (anybody can make a relative distinction), general (many decisions can be framed in relative terms), and flexible (pairwise preferences can be aggregated in many different ways).

 In addition, the atomic nature of pairwise decisions makes these methods well adapted to environments of scarce attention, as participants are able to provide quality inputs in small amounts of time.